konfig-dev/splitit-web-sdks/go/docs/PlanDataModel.md

 `func (o *PlanDataModel) HasExtendedParams() bool`

 HasExtendedParams returns a boolean if a field has been set.

+### GetFirstInstallmentAmount

+`func (o *PlanDataModel) GetFirstInstallmentAmount() float32`

+GetFirstInstallmentAmount returns the FirstInstallmentAmount field if non-nil, zero value otherwise.

+### GetFirstInstallmentAmountOk

+`func (o *PlanDataModel) GetFirstInstallmentAmountOk() (*float32, bool)`

+GetFirstInstallmentAmountOk returns a tuple with the FirstInstallmentAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFirstInstallmentAmount

+`func (o *PlanDataModel) SetFirstInstallmentAmount(v float32)`

+SetFirstInstallmentAmount sets FirstInstallmentAmount field to given value.

+### HasFirstInstallmentAmount

+`func (o *PlanDataModel) HasFirstInstallmentAmount() bool`

+HasFirstInstallmentAmount returns a boolean if a field has been set.

+### GetFirstInstallmentDate

+`func (o *PlanDataModel) GetFirstInstallmentDate() time.Time`

+GetFirstInstallmentDate returns the FirstInstallmentDate field if non-nil, zero value otherwise.

+### GetFirstInstallmentDateOk

+`func (o *PlanDataModel) GetFirstInstallmentDateOk() (*time.Time, bool)`

+GetFirstInstallmentDateOk returns a tuple with the FirstInstallmentDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFirstInstallmentDate

+`func (o *PlanDataModel) SetFirstInstallmentDate(v time.Time)`

+SetFirstInstallmentDate sets FirstInstallmentDate field to given value.

+### HasFirstInstallmentDate

+`func (o *PlanDataModel) HasFirstInstallmentDate() bool`

+HasFirstInstallmentDate returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)